Azure/azure-dev/cli/azd/CONTRIBUTING.md

 ## Debugging

-In VS Code you can create a launch.json that runs the tool with a specified set of arguments and in a specific folder, for
+In VS Code you can add a configuration to launch.json that runs the tool with a specified set of arguments and in a specific folder, for example:
-example:

 ```json
 {